 In an effort to complete the prototyping and optimization of a full-scale, continuous algal biomass production, SabrTech has identified noninvasive and real-time quality assessment of algae as a key for achieving an optimum production rate.
 The company sought NSCC's support to design a solution that would be economical, easily maintainable, and could be quickly implemented using standards parts.
 The solution developed addresses the challenges of low biomass yield, high capital, and the harvesting costs.

 SabrTech's microalgae solution aligns with the federal government's bioproducts initiatives and represents a new product line for a Nova Scotia's company.
 SabrTech's business is expected to grow across North America and internationally.

-Using ultrafiltration to test potable water in Shelburne African Nova Scotian community
+Using ultrafiltration to test potable water in Shelburne community

-In the Shelburne's south end, individual wells are used and are the responsibility of the homeowner.
+In the south end of Shelburne, Nova Scotia, individual wells are used and are the responsibility of the homeowner.
 This community is situated in the proximity of a recently closed, unregulated town waste facility, raising the issue of drinking water contamination from leachate.

 The ETARL is conducting a pilot scale study through a water ultrafiltration testing to investigate its applicability for given water qualities in the Shelburne's south end community.
-This is done in partnership with, and additional to previous contributions from Dalhousie University's Environmental Noxiousness, Racial Inequities and Community Health (ENRICH) project, the South-End Environmental Injustice Society (SEED) and the Rural Water Watch (RWW) association in the Shelburne’s south end community.
+This is done in partnership with, and additional to previous contributions from Dalhousie University's Environmental Noxiousness, Racial Inequities and Community Health (ENRICH) project, the South-End Environmental Injustice Society (SEED) and the Rural Water Watch (RWW) association.

 NSCC and partners foster social innovation in the form of looking back to old practices and rediscovering how they show the community the way forward.
 The resulting outcome will help marginalized communities build capacity around drinking water treatment in a sustainable manner.